 COVID-19 has put a halt on building in-person relationships, but that doesn’t mean that your lead generation strategies have to suffer.
 Home improvement contractors who previously had a strong customer network are often unaware of the techniques they can use to build relationships in an online world.

-Building homeowner relationships online can be a powerful way for HVAC contractors to connect with homeowners who need your services.
+Building homeowner relationships online can be a powerful way for contractors to connect with homeowners who need your services.
 Through technology, you can learn how to build relationships and develop a powerful way to fill your schedule and grow your business.
-Staying current with these trends helps your HVAC business remain relevant in a digital business world.
+Staying current with these trends can help your business remain relevant in a digital business world.

 1. Always Exceed Homeowner Expectations

 It’s better to over-deliver and leave your homeowners feeling “wow-ed” by your service, rather than over-promise and fall short in desired results.
 If you are proactive with your service, then there’s a higher chance homeowners will be optimistic about the interactions with your company.
 Talk to people, answer their questions, and make each homeowner feel special.
 Customer service is just as important as the physical labor required to repair or service their equipment.

 Most marketing experts will agree that retaining a current customer is easier than recruiting a new customer.
 When you treat each homeowner right, they will turn into repeat business.
 Ideally, you build solid client relationships so they feel comfortable calling you when they need services or maintenance from you in the future.

 When you have limited opportunities for in-person conversations, look for ways to talk to current and potential homeowners online.
 Social media is a pivotal tool for maintaining connection, especially through the pandemic.
 Establish a solid social media presence for your contracting business and start producing content to share useful, interesting information with your audience: tips, memes, news stories, current deals, and company updates.